 5.126.
 Design extension conditions include events more severe than design basis accidents that originate from extreme events or combinations of events that could cause damage to SSCs important to safety or that could challenge the fulfilment of the main safety functions at the nuclear fuel cycle R&D facility.
-The list of postulated initiating events provided in Appendix of SSR-4 [1], including combinations of these events, should be used as well as events with additional failures.
+The list of postulated initiating events provided in the appendix to SSR-4 [1], including combinations of these events, should be used, as should potential events with additional failures.
 Examples of design extension conditions that are applicable to nuclear fuel cycle R&D facilities are listed in Ref.
-[33][34].
+[34].
 Additional safety features or increased capability of safety systems (see para.
 6.75 of SSR-4 [1]), identified during the analysis of design extension conditions, should be implemented in existing nuclear fuel cycle R&D facilities where practicable.

 5.127.
 For analysing design extension conditions, best estimate methods with realistic boundary conditions are used.
 Acceptance criteria for the analysis, consistent with para.
-6.74 of SSR-4 [1], should be defined and reviewed by the regulatory body.
+6.74 of SSR-4 [1], should be defined by the operating organization and should be reviewed by the regulatory body.